 - Emil Otto ('E.O.')
 Hoppé (1878-1972), Photographer and writer.
 Artist associated with 185 portraits, Sitter in 2 portraits.

 This portraitback to top

-Hoppé photographed composer Coleridge-Taylor (1875-1912) on 7 June 1912, less than three months before his tragic death from pneumonia at his home, Aldwick, St Leonard's Road, Croydon, on 1 September 1912, at the age of thirty-seven.
-Thousands attended his funeral and interment at Bandon Hill cemetery near Croydon.
-Coleridge Taylor is best remembered for Hiawatha's Wedding Feast (1898), from the poem by Henry Longfellow, and its sequels The Death of Minnehaha (1899) and Hiawatha's Departure (1900).
+Hoppé photographed composer Coleridge-Taylor on 7 June 1912, less than three months before his tragic death on the 1 September, at the age of thirty-seven from pneumonia, at his home Aldwick, St Leonard's Road, Croydon.
+Thousands attended his funeral and interment at Bandon Hill cemetery.

 Linked displays and exhibitionsback to top

 - Samuel Coleridge-Taylor 1875-1912 Centenary (17 July 2012 - 17 March 2013)